core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCORE-aware proxies MAY provide certain simplifications as specified in this section.

-Security requirements for forwarding proxies are presented in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
-This document complies with the extended security requirements also addressing Blockwise ({{RFC7959}}) and CoAP-mappable HTTP.
+Security requirements for forwarding are presented in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
+OSCORE complies with the extended security requirements also addressing Blockwise ({{RFC7959}}) and CoAP-mappable HTTP.
 In particular caching is disabled since the CoAP response is only applicable to the original client's CoAP request.
 An OSCORE-aware proxy SHALL NOT cache a response to a request with an Object-Security option.
 As a consequence, the search for cache hits and CoAP freshness/Max-Age processing can be omitted.

 Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.